Types of Friends in Your Life

 Reflecting on the current status of your relationships is a way to determine where they’re at— and where you want them to be.
 How do your friendships feel?
 How do you want them to feel?

 I created this “types of friends” list to help people find value in all their relationships.
-Not only to find value, but to create more value in their communities.
+Not only to find value but to create more value in their communities.

 Want to be a little more intentional about your connections and a little less overwhelmed with what you think friendship “should” be?